ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/template.md

 <img class="img-fluid" width="466" src="../../../img/structured-messages-template-fb.png">

+### Properties Unique to this Channel

+Primary parameters are used by default, however, some parameters are unique or overwritten by parameters specific to this example.
 If the template only has a title and items, it will be converted to a Button Template in Facebook Messenger.

-### Properties Unique to this Channel

 **Button Template**